1-Sentence-Summary: I Will Teach You To Be Rich helps you save money on autopilot while allowing yourself to spend guilt-free on the things you enjoy.

 Ramit Sethi has turned from a geeky little Indian kid into one of the major personal finance gurus of the 21st century.
 What started as a blog in 2004 has become a multi-million dollar empire, selling courses and classes for tens of thousands of dollars a piece – all via email.

-I got his book for Christmas last year, and liked his funny, sarcastic writing style along with his no-BS tips.
+I got I Will Teach You To Be Rich for Christmas last year, and liked his funny, sarcastic writing style along with his no-BS tips.
 I re-read the summary on Blinkist today, and want to share 3 major learnings with you:

 - You’re the only one responsible for your financial problems.